I received an email the other day from a company letting me know my order had shipped. The message came from “email@example.com.”

 This also works for prospects, letting them know you’re going to call them next or you’re going to email them or what’s next in your process that will help them through their process.

 Showing you care about their business is critical to building loyal, lasting relationships.
-When they see themselves on your website, your social media, or are invited to speak about their experiences at conferences and events, you get the benefit of that 3rd party validation and they reaffirm why they chose you to the world.
+When they see themselves on your website, your social media, or are invited to speak about their experiences at conferences and events, you get the benefit of that 3rd party validation and they reaffirm to the world – why they chose you.

 Share your company culture.
 Just as we spend the majority of our adult lives at work, as service or product providers, we spend the majority of our time around customers.
 They can participate in your company’s culture brewing activities: community service or volunteering together, community outings, celebrations, big announcements, team building activities, sales trips, hiring blitzes, cooking contests, fundraisers, potluck meals, et cetera.